WiserUFBA/wiser-mvn-repo/README.md

 Wiser Maven Repository

-## Como adicionar um repositorio a nosso repositorio do maven
+## Como adicionar um projeto  a este repositorio

 A primeira coisa a se fazer é incluir isso no pom do seu projeto